lucasvittal2/airflow-env/readme.md

 # Airflow on Kubernetes with Helm

 This repository provides an automated solution to deploy Apache Airflow on a Kubernetes cluster using Helm charts.
-The main goal is to simplify the provisioning and deployment process, making it easy to deploy a fully functional Airflow production like environment running on main cloud players (GOOGLE, Azure, AWS) with minimal manual intervention.
+The main goal is to simplify the provisioning and deployment process, making it easy to deploy a fully functional Airflow hmluction like environment running on main cloud players (GOOGLE, Azure, AWS) with minimal manual intervention.

 ## Features